The Vel d'Hiv roundup, July 16-17, 1942, between history and memory As part of the 75th commemoration of the Vel d'Hiv roundup

 Les autobus et voitures de police ayant servi à transporter les Juifs au Vélodrome d’Hiver lors de la rafle, garés devant le stade, Paris.
 France, 16 juillet 1942.
 Mémorial de la Shoah/BHVP.

-The buses and police cars used to transport the Jews to the Vélodrome d'Hiver during the raid, parked outside the stadium, Paris.
+The buses and police cars used to transport the Jews to the Vélodrome d'Hiver during the roundup, parked in front of the stadium, Paris.
 France, July 16, 1942.
 Shoah Memorial/BHVP.

-While the extermination of the Jews extended to Western Europe at the turn of 1942, France experienced the first mass round-ups in preparation for deportations, decided by the Third Reich and implemented with the collaboration of the Vichy regime.
-The most important and emblematic is the roundup that takes place in Paris and the Parisian region on July 16 and 17, 1942.
-13 152 Jews are arrested, including 4,000 children.
-Other raids take place in both the northern and southern zones.
+As the extermination of the Jews spread to Western Europe at the turn of 1942, France experienced the first mass roundups in preparation for deportations, decided by the Third Reich and implemented with the collaboration of the Vichy regime.
+The most important and most emblematic is the roundup that took place in Paris and the Paris region on 16 and 17 July 1942.
+13,152 Jews were arrested, including 4,000 children.
+Other roundups took place in both the northern and southern areas.

-An exceptional meeting is proposed in the presence of witnesses and historians to return to these tragic days and better understand the issues.
+An exceptional meeting is proposed in the presence of witnesses and historians to go back on these tragic days and better understand the issues.

 PROGRAMME

-Historical introduction: Serge Klarsfeld, historian, president of the Association of Sons and Daughters of the Jewish deportees of France.
+Historical introduction: Serge Klarsfeld, historian, president of the Association des Fils et Filles des déportés juifs de France.

-Testimonies of Milo Adoner, Rachel Jedinak, Yvette Levy, and Joseph Weismann.
+Testimonies by Milo Adoner, Rachel Jedinak, Yvette Levy, and Joseph Weismann.

 Conclusion by Jacques Fredj, director of the Shoah Memorial.